Author · Educator · Adoption Advocate · Creative Producer

 Communities

-Helping businesses, religious groups, and organizations embrace adoption conversations with empathy.
+Helping businesses, faith groups, and organizations embrace adoption conversations with empathy.

 Families